resampling-stats/resampling-with/notes/writing.md

 Editing:

 * Edit the matching file - here `source/reliability_average.Rmd`.
+* You might find it useful to have the original PDF chapter open; see [the original book in PDF](https://resample.com/intro-text-online).
+To see which original chapter corresponds to your current `.Rmd` file, have a look at the YaML fragment at the file, it should have something like: `ed2_fname:
+26-Chap-22`.
 * Rebuild the file you're working on from time to time with e.g. `quarto render reliability_average.Rmd --to html` from the `source` directory (note the `--to html` _after_ the chapter filename).
 Check the contents by opening e.g.